tunixxx78/RealMuruGame/ReadMeFileForNextGames.md

 MuruGame (5.2021 - 7.2021)

 This is my first solo project in webgl format.
-Done by my classmate (graphic artist) Tatu Uusitalo
+Done with my classmate (graphic artist) Tatu Uusitalo

-Code made my me, all graphical elements made by Tatu.
+Code made by me and all graphical elements made by Tatu.

 Idea of this project was to make a fun little game for Restaurant Muru's website.
 It purpose is to be something fun/funny and also a different kind of platform to add some advertisement on website.